-- (1) Subject to this Rule, the person inquiring into a charge may take into account any evidence in any form. - (2) The person inquiring into a charge may only take into account the evidence of a person who has not given oral evidence if the prisoner so agrees. - (3) The person inquiring into a charge shall, at the conclusion - (a) consider whether the charge has been proved beyond reasonable doubt; and - (b) inform the prisoner, orally, of his or her decision. - (4) Where the person inquiring into a charge finds the prisoner guilty of a breach of discipline, that person shall, before considering whether to impose a punishment, give the prisoner an opportunity to make a plea in mitigation. - (5) The person inquiring into the charge shall given the prisoner written confirmation of his or her decision and of the punishment imposed (if any) as soon as possible after the decision is made.
+- (1) Subject to this Rule, the person inquiring into a charge may take into account any evidence in any form. - (2) The person inquiring into a charge may only take into account the evidence of a person who has not given oral evidence if the prisoner so agrees.

+- (2A) In an inquiry into a charge for a breach of discipline under paragraph (25) of Part 1 of the Schedule, the person inquiring into the charge may take into account the written evidence of a person who is not an officer or employee regarding an analysis of a sample obtained in accordance with these Rules and carried out by that person, without requiring the attendance of that person if, despite an objection from the prisoner - (a) the person inquiring into the charge has given the prisoner the opportunity to make representations about why the person giving evidence should be present; and - (b) having heard the prisoner, the person inquiring into the charge is satisfied that there is not sufficient reason for the evidence to be given orally and that it is appropriate to admit the evidence in writing.71 - (3) The person inquiring into a charge shall, at the conclusion - (a) consider whether the charge has been proved beyond reasonable doubt; and - (b) inform the prisoner, orally, of his or her decision. - (4) Where the person inquiring into a charge finds the prisoner guilty of a breach of discipline, that person shall, before considering whether to impose a punishment, give the prisoner an opportunity to make a plea in mitigation. - (5) The person inquiring into the charge shall give the prisoner written confirmation of his or her decision and of the punishment imposed (if any) as soon as possible after the decision is made.

-89 Defence to charge under paragraph (25) of Part 1 of the Schedule
+89 Defence to charge under paragraph (25) of Part 1 of the Schedule: controlled drugs72